 We will investigate the circumstances of the sentencing procedure as well as all the relevant documents that could provide a reason to support a modification of an imposed sentence.
 These documents include, among others, the transcript of the sentencing proceeding, the presentence investigation report, other court documents, school records and medical records, including any psychological assessments.

 If a reason to modify a sentence is found through the investigative process, the state’s attorney who prosecuted the case must agree with and endorse the motion in order for it to proceed to the judge who originally imposed the sentence.
-At that time, the judge may – after a hearing and for good cause shown – reduce the sentence, order the defendant discharged or order the defendant on probation.
+At that time, the judge may reduce the sentence or otherwise alleviate some of the consequences.

 When New Evidence Arises After Your Trial